mraszberry/ScottGlacierMCMC/README.md

 ### Running the Code

-Install the code and data (listed below) and open the tutorials in the conda environment.
+Install the tutorials and `gstatsMCMC` python files in the `Code` folder and all data (listed below) before opening the tutorials in the conda environment.
 Run tutorials 1-4, details for which are included within the comments and markdown lanugage.
 Certain variables will need to be change depending on the study area.
 The following are variables that must be changed or should be at least tested to determine if they remain appropriate.

 * In T1, adjust resoltion (keep the same for all tutorials), coordinates (xmin, xmax, ymin, ymax), high velocity mask, and velocity threshhold if needed.
 * In T2, adjust variogram radius as needed in T2 (keep the same for all tutorials).